OPEnSLab-OSU/SSLClient/README.md

 # SSLClient
-Arduino library to add SSL functionality to any Client class Currently work in progress (documentation on the way!)
+Arduino library to add SSL functionality to any Client class.
+Currently work in progress (documentation on the way!).